 And the usual Pai Days

-After that it is usually email and internet and before you know it is time for the sunset beer.
+After that, it is usually email and the internet, and before you know it is time for the sunset beer.
 From time to time somebody might visit, you might need something from town.
 The days fly and so do the weeks.

-In the begin of the season one is about 0,50€
+At the beginning of the season, one is about 0,50€

 Sundowner in the hammock